pryogendra/Digital_Farming_Plateform/README.md

 4. Push the branch (`git push origin feature-name`).
 5. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact
-For queries and support, contact me.

 ---
 We appreciate your support and hope this platform makes a significant impact in digital farming!